nordeck/matrix-meetings/docs/configuration.md

 # optional - the folder where the bot stores local data like a persisted sessions
 STORAGE_FILE_DATA_PATH=storage

+# optional - the folder where the bot stores local encryption data.
+This is relative to the storage path above, ie 'storage/crypto'
+CRYPTO_DATA_PATH=crypto

 # optional - the json file with the session information inside the storage folder
 STORAGE_FILE_FILENAME=bot.json